A Radio-Inertial Localization and Tracking System with BLE Beacons Prior Maps: Experimental Results and Discussion

 We employ a wheeled mobile robot equipped with a Google Tango device~\cite{googletango} which provides the robot trajectory estimate using visual-inertial odometry.
 We use Tango's output as a proxy for ground truth.
-The mobile robot is also equipped with a Nexus6P smartphone\footnote{https://www.google.com/nexus/6p/} which collects BLE, IMU, and Magnetometer sensors data.
+The mobile robot is also equipped with a Nexus6P smartphone\footnote{https://www.google.com/nexus/6p/} which collects BLE, IMU, and magnetometer sensors data.
 The data is published as Robot Operating System (ROS)~\cite{quigley2009ros} topics through a customized Android application developed in-house.
-The IMU and Magnetometer sensors are sampled at $200 \Hz$ and $50 \Hz$, respectively.
+The IMU and magnetometer sensors are sampled at $200 \Hz$ and $50 \Hz$, respectively.
 The BLE scans are sampled at $10 \Hz$; however, in practice, we experienced an average sampling rate of $7 \Hz$.
 The environment is populated with BLE beacons, as shown by the Bluetooth logo in Figure~\ref{fig:fx_office}.
+Furthermore, the prior map accuracy and the density of BLE beacons are sufficiently high to make initialization and tracking possible.
 The experiments are conducted in a research office environment partitioned into separate offices cabins and consists of traditional office furniture.
 The data is collected by maneuvering the robot over $100 \m$ in an office space of $40 \times 50 \m^2$.
 Note that data is collected in a natural setting on a normal working day and in presence of office staff members with no movement restrictions to staff members~\footnote{The dataset is available upon request.
 Please contact the authors.}.